ikegami-yukino/mecab-as-kkc/README.md

 $ cp -r maceb-as-kkc <target directory>/maceb-as-kkc
 ```

-If you do not want to add the entry to dictionary, we recommend executing the following commands.
+If you do not want to add the dictionary entry, we recommend executing the following commands.
 These save the disk usage (about 160MB).

 ```